wtz19945/Digit_Main/README.md

 For ROS and OSQP-Eigen, simply follow the instructions on their website.

-For Casadi, download the source code and use the following command to
+For Casadi, download the source code and use the following command to install
 ```
 sudo apt-get install gcc g++ gfortran git cmake liblapack-dev pkg-config --install-recommends
 mkdir build